Everest Base Camp Trek – 12 Days

 Travel insurance

-The most important thing you should have for Everest Base Camp Trek is your insurance.
+Another important piece of paperwork you should have for the Everest Base Camp Trek is your insurance.
 Travel insurance while on an Everest expedition is highly recommended.
-Buying insurance from your country would be best as no insurance company in Nepal covers foreigners’ insurance.
+Buying insurance in your home country is best, as no insurance company in Nepal offers coverage for foreigners.

-Similarly, insurance is crucial as it provides financial assistance and protection in case of any unforeseen and unavoidable circumstances.
+Similarly, insurance is crucial because it provides financial assistance and protection in the event of unforeseen and unavoidable circumstances.
 Make sure to buy insurance that covers emergency medical expenses, including medical evacuation above 4,000 m.
 Additionally, it should cover repatriation expenses, rescue missions, and property loss, and provide 24/7 assistance

 How to Be Prepared For 12 Days Everest Base Camp Trek